JRCSTU/co2mpas_driver/co2mpas_driver/README.md

    **Contributing**

-   Pull requests and stars are highly welcome.
+   Pull requests and stars are very welcome.

    For bugs and feature requests, please [create an issue](https://github.com/ashenafimenza/new_MFC/issues/new).